Olivr/copybara-action/docs/basic-usage.md

 Once they are merged on SoT, Copybara will automatically push the code to the destination branch and close the Pull Request that was initially created on destination (if any).

-It is recommended to [protect the destination branch](branch-protection.md) to prevent accidental commits.

 ## Pre-requisite

 - **Source of Truth (SoT) repo**